 When people think of long-term care, most think of nursing homes.
-However, more than 76 percent of people who receive long-term care are in home or community-based settings, not in nursing homes.2
+However, 73% of people who receive long-term care are at home, not in assisted living facilities or nursing homes.2

 Long-term care is needed when someone can’t perform daily activities such as dressing, eating, bathing, or transferring – and this help can often be provided in your own home through a home health aide.
 Though it’s not necessarily pleasant to think of scenarios where long-term care will be needed, LTCI can help cover the costs.
 It may offer a way for you to receive care in your own home instead of in an assisted living or nursing home.

-Medicare does not generally cover long-term care.
-Medicare will only pay for care at home under very limited circumstances.
+Medicare does not generally cover long-term care and will only pay for care at home under very limited circumstances.

 Medicare does pay for skilled care in a nursing home only for short periods (up to 100 days) during which you are recuperating following a hospital stay for a related condition, but that’s not the same as long-term care.
 Once your care needs stabilize and you need personal or custodial care, Medicare will not pay those costs.

-A 65-year-old today has a 70 percent chance of needing long-term care services at some point during their lifetime.
-Because long-term care can be needed for many different reasons, it’s difficult to know if you’ll need it or not.
+A 65-year-old today has a 70% chance of needing long-term care services at some point during their lifetime.1 Because long-term care can be needed for many different reasons, it’s difficult to know if you’ll need it or not.

 It’s better to purchase a LTCI policy when you’re still in good health — generally in your 50s — than to wait until you’re ill or older, when it may become unaffordable.
 The younger you are, the lower your premiums will be.

 There are various types of long-term care, from help with daily chores and activities to full care in a private nursing home room.
-The average assisted living facility costs $51,600 per year, and the average nursing home costs $93,072 per year, and that’s for a semi-private room.4
+The average assisted living facility costs $54,000 per year, and the average nursing home costs $94,900 per year for a semi-private room.4

-With costs for long-term care on the rise, retiree nest eggs may not be big enough to cover these expenses.
+With costs for long-term care on the rise, your retirement savings may not be big enough to cover these expenses.

 Pricing will depend on factors such as your age and the level of coverage the policy will pay out if you need to use it.

 To give you an idea, the American Association for Long-term Care Insurance finds that a couple who opt for an initial policy benefit of $165,000, both age 55, will pay an annual premium of $2,080 combined.
-For a couple both age 60, the premium would rise to $3,750 per year.5
+For a couple both age 65, the premium would rise to $3,750 per year.2

 A typical, traditional LTCI policy will pay a predetermined amount for each service — for instance, $100 a day for nursing home care.
 There generally will be a limit to the benefits you receive, either based on a number of years or a dollar amount.
 A plan that offers pooled benefits (meaning it covers more than one type of long-term care service) will set a total dollar amount for the various services you receive.